JohanLi1990/LeetCodePractice/README.md

 + [Spliting String](https://leetcode.com/problems/split-a-string-in-balanced-strings/submissions/)
 + [Maximum NUmber of Events that can attend](https://leetcode.com/problems/maximum-number-of-events-that-can-be-attended/)

-Each day I try to grab / take more like a fat bitch, but I do have my own code: the grabing / taking should sustain me as long as possible.
+Each day I try to grab / take more, but I do have my own code: the grabing / taking should sustain me as long as possible.
 Therefore I only grab the one that ends first, and save the ones that ends later.

 + [Remove K digits](https://leetcode.com/problems/remove-k-digits/)